2011 Men's Hockey Champions Challenge I

-The 2011 Men's Hockey Champions Challenge was held from November 26 to December 4, 2011 in Johannesburg, South Africa.
+The 2011 Men's Hockey Champions Challenge was held from 26 November to 4 December 2011 in Johannesburg, South Africa.

+This was the sixth edition of the competition initiated by the International Hockey Federation in 2001 to broaden hockey's competitive base globally and featured the 8 teams just behind the top six teams in the world.

 Belgium won the tournament for the first time after defeating India 4–3 in the final.

 Teams

-The FIH announced the eight participating teams on December 16, 2010.
+The FIH announced the eight participating teams on 16 December 2010.